AbdullahMaqbool22/AbdullahMaqbool22/README.md

 <a href="https://www.linkedin.com/in/abdullah-maqbool-8b469a25b/">
 <img align="right" alt="Coding" width="500" src="https://i.postimg.cc/HngxzRQj/programming.gif" />
 </a>
 Greetings!
-I am Abdullah Maqbool, a dedicated student of sophmore at Comsats University Islamabad, pursuing a degree in Cyber Security.
+I am Abdullah Maqbool, a dedicated student of sophomore at COMSATS University Islamabad, pursuing a degree in Cyber Security.
 With a strong passion for securing digital environments and a deep interest in web development, I am determined to make a positive impact in the world of technology.

 I have also furnished my skills as an intern at CSCEC Kuwait in the IT Department, where I contributed my expertise across various branches.
 Throughout my academic journey, I have actively engaged with the IEEE Student Branch Islamabad, taking on the challenging role of Operations Manager.And now i have joined Cyber Hacktivators as Graphic Designer where i will learn and implement my skills.
 This invaluable experience has allowed me to cultivate strong leadership skills, enabling me to thrive in dynamic environments.
 I have developed a keen eye for detail and possess a results-oriented mindset, consistently seeking innovative solutions to complex challenges.